DAV College, Chandigarh

-Affiliation

-DAV College, is affiliated with Punjab University, Chandigarh.
+DAV College is a co-educational college in Sector 10, Chandigarh, India.
+It was established in 1958 and is affiliated to the Panjab University, Chandigarh.
+The college is awarded 'A' Grade by NAAC.
 It is managed by the Dayanand Anglo-Vedic College Trust and Management Society.

+The college various faculties - Arts, Science, Commerce, Diploma in Management, etc. - that offers several courses at undergraduate and postgraduate level.

 History

-The college was founded in 1959, when the city of Chandigarh was in its infancy.
-The college belongs to the family of DAV institutions, founded by Mahatma Hans Raj, and inspired by the visionary Swami Dayanand Saraswati, the doyen of the Arya Samaj.
-The DAV movement, which started in 1886, aims to develop a scientific approach among the students, coupled with an understanding of their roots in the ancient Vedic Culture.
+The college was founded in 1958, when the city of Chandigarh was in its infancy.
+The college belongs to the family of DAV institutions, founded by Mahatma Hans Raj.

 Accreditation

-DAV College awarded 'A' Grade by NAAC.
-It is ranked - Commerce-45, Bca-21, Arts-35 and Science-33, as per a survey by India Today, June,2020."
+The college has been awarded 'A' Grade by NAAC.
+It is ranked - Commerce 45, BCA 21, Arts 35 and Science 33, as per a survey by India Today, June 2020.

 The National Institute of Educational Planning and Administration (NIEPA) has declared the college a "Model College".
 It has launched postgraduate programmes in I.T., Commerce, English, Bioinformatics, Biotechnology, Chemistry, Maths, Zoology, Psychology, Public Administration, Sociology, Business Economics; and postgraduate diplomas.

-Social commitment

-Students involve themselves in programmes like blood donation, drug de-addiction, polio campaign and service to the blind, giving shelter to street children, and literacy classes for senior citizens.
-The training is given free of cost.

-Martyrs

-The college has a tradition of remembering its students who laid down their lives for the service of the nation.
-There are four pillars at the entrance of the Administrative Block which depicts the name and laurels of the Martyrs.
-The list of the name of the martyrs are Capt.
-Vikram Batra, PVC, 2/Lt.
-Rajiv Sandhu, MVC, Capt.
-Vijyant Thapar, Vr.
-C., Maj.
-Sandeep Sagar, Capt.
-Atul Sharma, Maj.
-Navneet Vats, SM, Brig.
-B.S.
-Shergill, Capt.
-Rohit Kaushal, SM, Capt.
-Ripudaman Singh Rajawat, Lt.
-Anil Yadav, SM, Flt.
-Lt.
-Gursmirat Singh Dhindsa, Maj.
-Manwindra Singh.

-Before the start of every function, the college has a custom of offering floral tribute to the martyrs, by way of paying homage to them.